ergl/pony-docset/README.md

 To manually install a docset in Zeal, download the [latest revision](https://github.com/ergl/pony-docset/releases), unzip it and copy it into `%HOMEPATH%\AppData\zeal\docset\`.
-Restart Zeal and Octave should be loaded automatically.
+Restart Zeal and the documentation should be loaded automatically.

 ---